 Each month, the Washoe County Law Library hosts the Lawyer in the Library program.
 This program offers unrepresented litigants the opportunity to speak with a lawyer regarding legal matters, free of charge.
 This program is made possible through the volunteer efforts of local attorneys.
-To recognize those attorneys who participated in May, the District Court acknowledges the below volunteers:
+To recognize those attorneys who participated in February and March, the District Court acknowledges the below volunteers:

 Gary Silverman - 775-322-3223, http://www.sksreno.com/

 Kevin Karp - 775-827-2557, https://kkarplaw.com

 The Second Judicial District Court thanks the Northern Nevada Women Lawyers Association for sponsoring the Third Annual Northern Nevada Women Lawyers Association Lawyer in the Library event held Tuesday, May 1, 2018.
 This year, the event was held on the 60th anniversary of Law Day.
 The theme for this year's Law Day was Separation of Powers: Framework for Freedom.
 With the assistance of 18 volunteer attorneys, 80 community members were able to participate in the program.
 Please join us in celebrating the below named individuals who helped make this program a success.

 3. Marilee B. Cate

 5. Law Library Employees

 2. Lauren M. Berkich